 The Reception/ Year 1/2 Class will immerse the children in books, helping them to enjoy stories, rhymes, poems, songs etc. Letters and Sounds, together with Jolly Phonics' actions (in EYFS), images and stories, will be continued and/or introduced from the children's pre-school settings.
-The Letters and Sounds phonics scheme, which will continue throughout Key Stage 1 and into Key Stage 2, will teach the children the 44 sounds of English.
+The Letters and Sounds phonics scheme, which will continue throughout Key Stage 1 and into early Key Stage 2, will teach the children the 44 phonemes.
 The children will initially learn the most common ways of representing these sounds and ways to blend sounds together, and will then move on to learning alternative grapheme-phoneme correspondences.
-Alongside learning words that are made up of these sounds, the children will learn 'tricky words'/ high frequency words which they will come across on a regular basis in their reading.
+Alongside learning words that are made up of these sounds, the children will learn 'tricky words' high frequency words which they will come across on a regular basis in their reading.
 Within Key Stage 1 and early Key Stage 2, the children will have daily phonics sessions of twenty minutes.
 The children will be grouped by ability, with children swapping groups where needed and interventions happening where needed.
+In Upper KS2 intervention sessions will happen to help children with phonics gaps.
 Class environment will be rich with phonics displays and support for the children.
 Each KS1 classroom will have a phonics display to aid the teaching of phonics and help children be independent in lessons.